Fit as a Mama Bear

 The Glute Finishers

 For many people, the gluteal muscles are under-activated.
-This leads to a host of problems, one of the most common being back pain (read how to fix back pain here).
+This leads to a host of problems, one of the most common being back pain.
 Learning how to engage the glutes can go a long way and training gluteus maximus exercises can help.

 These glute burnouts give the best of both worlds in that they give the glutes a bit of extra attention when you're already in a fatigued state.